alurubalakarthikeya/CalGPA/README.md

 </p>

 ## Description
-CalGPA is a web app designed to help uni students analyze and track their semester performance.
+CalGPA is a web app designed to help uni students analyze and check their semester performance.
 It allows students to track their academic progress in real-time and provides various tools to maintain a good academic record.
 App can be downloaded for offline access and better usability.

 With **CalGPA**, students can:
 - Calculate their estimated SGPA based on Internal marks.